gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 - Using more than one GPU on a node is supported only with thread MPI
 - Sharing a GPU between multiple PP ranks is not supported
 - No Intel devices (CPUs, GPUs or Xeon Phi) are supported
-- Due to blocking behavior of clEnqueue functions in the NVIDIA driver, there is almost no performance gain when using NVIDIA GPUs.
+- Due to blocking behavior of asynchronous task enqueuing functions in the NVIDIA driver (in versions up to 349.xx), there is almost no performance gain when using NVIDIA GPUs.
 A bug report has already been filed about this issue.
 A possible workaround would be to have a separate thread for issuing GPU commands.
 However this hasn't been implemented